Connah's Quay railway station

-Connah's Quay railway station was a railway station located to the north of Connah's Quay, Flintshire, Wales on the south bank of the canalised section of the River Dee.
+Connah's Quay railway station was a railway station located to the north of the town of Connah's Quay, Flintshire, Wales on the south bank of the canalised section of the River Dee.

 History

 Opened on 1 September 1870 as part of the Chester and Holyhead Railway (now the North Wales Coast Line), the station had two platforms linked by a footbridge.
 The down platform contained the two storey station building where the ticket office and waiting rooms were located.
 The opposite platform had only a basic waiting shelter.
 From its opening day to 1904 it formed a terminus of the Wrexham, Mold and Connah's Quay Railway.

 One incident of note in the station's history occurred just before it closed down.
 On 29 August 1965 a diesel unit train caught fire, injuring nine passengers and the three crew members.
 Goods services were halted on 1 November 1952 and the station was closed fully on 14 February 1966.